soumak77/firebase-mock/API.md

 ##### `getFlushQueue()` -> `Array`

-Returns a list of all the items queued to be run the next time flush() is invoked.
+Returns a list of all the `event` objects queued to be run the next time `ref.flush` is invoked.
-These items can be manipulated manually by calling run() or cancel().
-Each contains a sourceMethod and sourceArguments attribute that can be used to identify specific calls to a mockfirebase method.
+These items can be manipulated manually by calling `event.run` or `event.cancel`.
+Each contains a `sourceMethod` and `sourceArguments` attribute that can be used to identify specific calls to a MockFirebase method.

-The list will not change if more events are added after calling getFlushQueue().
-It is a copy of the list and not a pointer to the internal array.
+This is a copy of the internal array and represents the state of the flush queue at the time `getFlushQueue` is called.

+Example:

 ```js
   // create some child_added events